APPENDICES

 4

-Jean Baptiste Désiré, also called Pierre Hermogène and Aimé Hermogène, born in Lafourche Interior Parish in August 1822, married Emeranthe, called Meranthe, daughter of fellow Acadian Mathurin Daigle of Terrebonne Parish, at the Thibodaux church, Lafourche Interior Parish, in February 1846; the marriage also was recorded in Terrebonne Parish.
+Jean Baptiste Désiré, also called Pierre Hermogène and Aimé Hermogène, born in Lafourche Interior Parish in August 1822, married Eméranthe dite Méranthe, daughter of fellow Acadian Mathurin Daigle and his Creole wife Élise Lirette of Terrebonne Parish, at the Thibodaux church, Lafourche Interior Parish, in February 1846; the marriage also was recorded in Terrebonne Parish.
 Their son Henry Dubrick was born in Lafourche Interior Parish in November 1846, and Osémé Alphonse in January 1851.
 Their daughters married into the Bergeron and Lirette families.
-Hermogène died in February or March 1853; he was only 30 years old; a petition for his succession inventory was filed at the Houma courthouse, Terrebonne Parish, in April.
+Hermogène died in February or March 1853, age 30; a petition for his succession inventory was filed at the Houma courthouse, Terrebonne Parish, in April.

-Henry married Euphrasie, daughter of Émile Fanguy, at the Houma church, Terrebonne Parish, in October 1869.
+Henry married Euphrasie, daughter of Émile Fanguy and Uranie Chauvin, at the Houma church, Terrebonne Parish, in October 1869.
+Their son James Frederick was born in Terrebonne Parish in September 1870.

 5